DenBerez/DenBerez/README.md

 - 👋 Hi, I’m @DenBerez
 - 👀 I’m interested in ...
-Web Design & Machine Learning
-- 🌱 I’m currently learning ...
-JavaScript, HTML, CSS, React
+Full-Stack and Front-End Engineer Positions
 - 💞️ I’m looking to collaborate on ...
 Beginner Projects
 - 📫 How to reach me ... dennis.m.berezin@gmail.com